zx80/flask-simple-auth/README.md

 - `FSA_CACHE_SIZE` control size of internal lru caches.
 Default is *1024*.
 *None* means unbounded.
 Disable with *0*.

+- `FSA_401_REDIRECT` url to redirect to on *401*.
+Default is *None*.
+This can be used for the web application login page.

+- `FSA_URL_NAME` name of parameter for the target URL after a successful login.
+Default is `URL` if redirect is activated, else *None*.
+Currently, the login page should use this parameter to redirect to when ok.

 The authentication scheme attempted on a route can be altered with the `auth` parameter added to the `route` decorator.
 This may be used to restrict the authentication scheme to a *subset*